basilhendroff/truenas-iocage-wordpress/POST-INSTALL.md

 `ssmtp -v yourmail@gmail.com < test.txt`

 Status messages should indicated that the mail was sent successfully.
 If there are no errors, you can then check out `yourmail@gmail.com` and make sure that email has been delivered successfully.
-But, if you do get errors recheck your configuration settings in `/usr/local/etc/ssmtp/ssmtp.conf`.
+But, if you do get errors, recheck your configuration settings in `/usr/local/etc/ssmtp/ssmtp.conf`.
 If you don't receive the email then check `/var/log/maillog`:

 `cat /var/log/maillog`